ricardoserradas/cache-aside-redis-azuresql/Readme.md

 This console app was created to test the Redis Cache for implementing the Cache-aside Cloud Design Pattern.

+Thanks to [Barry Luijbregts](https://github.com/bmaluijb) for creating such inspiring Pluralsight courses that pushed me to starting creating samples like this to help the community.

 ## Technologies used

 ### .NET Core 2.0